Nature is such a beauty that not only brings comfort but gorgeous sights to see. A large part of admiring nature is experiencing its various seasons.

-When people think of desert areas, they automatically assume its consistently hot all of the time.
-However, the nights in the Outback, especially in winter temperatures, the chill is quite drastic!
+When people think of desert areas, they automatically assume it’s consistently hot all of the time.
+However, on the nights in the Outback, especially in winter temperatures, the chill is quite drastic!

-What makes the Outback so spectacular is that has its own climate grid different than other parts of Australia.
+What makes the Outback so spectacular is that has its own climate grid different from other parts of Australia.
 This is a huge contributor to the area not having real autumn or spring.

 The three climates associated with the Outback are semi-tropical, arid, and desert.

-Each of these three zones is even slightly different from each other.
+Each of these three zones is even slightly different from the other.
 Below are the key factors to each climate grid for the Outback.

 Australia Semi-Tropical Grid